Romanirk/Romanirk/README.md

-- 👋 Hi, I’m @Alfa
+- 👋 Hi, I’m @Roman
 - 👀 I’m interested in science
-- 🌱 I’m currently learning qt and C++
+- 🌱 I’m currently learning qt, C++, Java, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...